Snaacky/thewiki/docs/tutorials/mpv.md

 # mpv

-[mpv](https://mpv.io) is a versatile and lightweight media player with extensive customizabilty.
+[mpv](https://mpv.io) is a versatile and lightweight media player with extensive customizability.
 It is used and recommended by most users as it supports a wide range of video file formats, audio and video codecs, and subtitle types.
 Additionally, it offers many advanced features and is available on multiple platforms.

 ## Installation

 ### Windows

-==- Installing a Pre-Compiled Build
+==- Installing the Source Binary

 1. Download the latest Windows build of [mpv](https://mpv.io) from [SourceForge](https://sourceforge.net/projects/mpv-player-windows/files/):
 [!button size="xs" variant="primary" icon="download" text="64-bit" margin="0 8 0 0"](https://sourceforge.net/projects/mpv-player-windows/files/64bit/)